olaoyesalem/Todo_List_App/README.md

 ## Available Scripts

-In the project directory, you can run:
+To start this project, run:
 ### `npm start`

 Runs the app in the development mode.\